jackc/tern/README.markdown

 migrations.
 See the sample directory for an example.
 By default tern will look in the current directory for the config file tern.conf and the migrations.

-The config file requires socket or host, database, and user.
+The config file requires socket or host and database.
+User defaults to the current OS user.

 ```ini
 [database]